 I am a USDA National Institute of Food and Agriculture postdoctoral research fellow at the Gund Institute for Ecological Economics at the University of Vermont, where I study how mycorrhizal mutualisms between blueberry plants and fungi affect attractiveness of flowers to the bees that pollinate them.
 During graduate work, I discovered that chemicals naturally present in flower nectar and pollen can reduce bee parasite infection, and I have been thinking about bee disease ever since.
 I also contribute to efforts that address declines of bees and other pollinators, which includes serving on Vermont's Pollinator Protection Committee.
 I am co-author of Bumble Bees of North America: An Identification Guide.

-I am a commercial beekeeper and owner of Sun Hill Farm.
+I am a PhD student at the University of Maryland in Dennis VanEnglesdorp's lab.
+I am also a commercial beekeeper and owner of Sun Hill Farm.
 I overwinter hives in New England and on the coast of North Carolina where I produce queens and nucleus colonies for both commercial and hobbyist beekeepers.

 - $5,970Total Donations